Kong/terraform-provider-konnect/docs/resources/metering_billing_profile.md

 - `apps` (Attributes) The applications used by this billing profile.
 Requires replacement if changed. (see [below for nested schema](#nestedatt--apps))
 - `default` (Boolean) Whether this is the default profile.
+- `description` (String) Optional description of the resource.

+Maximum 1024 characters.
 - `name` (String) Display name of the resource.

 Between 1 and 256 characters.